 - Run at a faster pace if you’re able to do so.
 You don’t have to run at maximum speed but higher-intensity runs provide a more accurate estimate.

 Can I see my cardio fitness score or level on my Fitbit device?

 At this time, your cardio fitness score and level are only visible in the Fitbit app.

 Why don’t I have a cardio fitness score or level?

 If you don't see your level in the Fitbit app, try these tips:

-- Make sure you’ve worn your tracker for at least one to two days.
-For best results, wear your tracker to sleep for a better resting heart rate estimate.
+- Make sure you’ve worn your device for at least 1 to 2 days.
+For best results, wear your device to sleep for a better resting heart rate estimate.